Totimoshi

-Totimoshi is an American rock band based in Los Angeles, California, United States.
-It was founded in Oakland, California, in 1997.
+Totimoshi is an American rock band based in Los Angeles, California.
+It was founded in Oakland in 1997.

 Style and reception

 Totimoshi are inspired by artists such as Frank Zappa and Jimi Hendrix; however, the 2008 album Milagrosa borrows more from the band Shellac.
 Milagrosa, a concept album and stylistic departure from the band's previous albums, is written to the themes of the battle between love and hate, according to the vocalist, Tony Aguilar.
 It received a 7.5/10 score on Pitchfork Media, and 3/4 from the eZine Static Multimedia.

 The 2006 album Ladrón received a 3.5/5 score from Tiny Mix Tapes, and was praised for being "sophisticated" and "patently enjoyable".
 It was also praised by eZines such as Deaf Sparrow.